Dow Jones Utility Average

 The Dow Jones Utility Average (DJUA, also known as the "Dow Jones Utilities") is a stock index from S&P Dow Jones Indices that tracks the performance of 15 prominent utility companies traded in the United States.

+The Dow Jones Utilities is a price-weighted average.
+All components of the DJUA are listed on the New York Stock Exchange, with the exception of American Electric Power, Exelon, and Xcel Energy, which are listed on Nasdaq.

 Components

 As of 8 November 2024, the current components on the Dow Jones Utilities are as follows (company name followed by ticker symbol):

+Former components

 Effective October 1, 2014, American Water Works replaced Williams Companies.

 Effective January 18, 2019, Sempra Energy replaced PG&E Corporation.

 Effective October 27, 2020, Atmos Energy and Xcel Energy replaced CenterPoint Energy and NiSource, respectively.

-The Dow Jones Utilities is a price-weighted average.
+Effective November 8, 2024, Vistra Corp. replaced AES Corporation.

 History

 The index was created in 1929 when all utility stocks were removed from the Dow Jones Industrial Average.

 On April 20, 1965, the index closed at 163.32.
 On September 13, 1974, the index closed at 57.93.

 Annual returns

 The following table shows the price return of the Dow Jones Utility Average, which was calculated back to 1928.